Benefits of protecting Industrial Property Rights

-It protects technical ideas, trade marks and designs from imitators.
+It protects technical ideas, trademarks (brands) and designs from imitators.

 industrial property right - which is known

-grant licenses - either a single exclusive license or several
+grant licenses - either an exclusive, sole license or several

 Industrial property rights are a massive argument in marketing and sales as they enhance the reputation of a company significantly.